finos/sea-quick-start/README.md

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `index.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 - `index.html` - A web page to render.
 This is the app's **renderer process**.
+- `manifest-local.json` - A manifest that determines:
+  - The application name
+  - The application URL
+    - Typically points to your app's renderer process
+  - File that can be preloaded
+  - Files that are considered trusted preloads

 ## To Use